shadow9owo/youtube_moderation_for_dummies/README.md

 missed valid
 48

 every 1 in 1.777 channel was banned.
+(36%)

-and in total from 74 channels only 27 were banned thats bad really fucking bad
+and in total from 74 channels only 27 were banned and thats bad really fucking bad

 mainly suggestive (no age restriction) onlyfans creators and erp asmr creators and gacha heat (gacha life softcore porn) content creators were missed